hjchan/solana-geyser-kafka/README.md

 - `update_account_topic`: Topic name of account updates.
 Omit to disable.
 - `slot_status_topic`: Topic name of slot status update.
 Omit to disable.
 - `publish_all_accounts`: Publish all accounts on startup.
 Omit to disable.
-- `program_ignores`: Solana program IDs for which to ignore updates for owned accounts.
+- `program_selected`: Solana program IDs for which to ignore updates for owned accounts.

 ## Buffering